google-labs-code/jules-awesome-list/README.md

 - `// Add print statements to trace the execution flow of this Python script...`
   <sub>For debugging complex Python scripts or understanding unexpected behavior.</sub>

+  - `// Trace Redis pub/sub message flow to detect dropped events...`
+  <sub>Useful for real-time apps with WebSockets or queues.</sub>

 ## Documentation